Tronikelis/solid-swr/README.md

 ## Note

-npm package currently is WIP and is not ready production use
+npm package currently is WIP and is not ready for production use

 ## Introduction